The Architectural Technologists' Register

 Registered Architectural Technologists are responsible for ensuring that their designs result in buildings and structures that are functional, constructed economically and perform efficiently and effectively within the context of user needs, environmental sustainability, regulatory and budgetary requirements.
 Registered Architectural Technologists' proficiency as well as design and compliance functions must encompass all aspects of the profession in Ireland.

-For further information regarding the standards expected and the processes involved to join the AT Register, please review and download the following attachments:
+For further information regarding the standards expected and the processes involved to join the AT Register, please review and download the following attachments or contact [email protected]:

 ATR Code of Conduct